kittenspow/get-things-done/README.md

 ## Usage
 Open your browser and navigate to http://localhost:3000.

-You can input your task list, edit, and delete.
+You can input your task list, edit, and delete the task.